ronkok/Hurmet/test/Markdown test doc.md

 5. Item 5
 6. Item 6

+¶

+A. Ordered lists can begin …

+B. … with a letter.

+    1. The second level of such a list …

+    2. … will start with decimals.

+¶

+a.
+Ordered lists can also begin with …

+b. … a lower-case letter.

+¶

-*   Bullet lists can contain
+*   Bullet lists can contain …

 *   … nested lists that are